From Arithmetic to Logic: The Resilience of Logic and Lookup-Based Neural Networks Under Parameter Bit-Flips: Experimental Evaluation

 \textbf{Datasets and Benchmarks:} We evaluated resilience across the \textbf{MLPerf Tiny} benchmark suite \citep{banbury2021mlperf}, which represents the standard for resource-constrained edge inference.
 The tasks include Image Classification (MNIST \citep{deng2012mnist}, Fashion-MNIST \citep{xiao2017fashion}), Keyword Spotting (Google Speech Commands), and Anomaly Detection (ToyAdmos).

 \textbf{Models:} For the architectural ablations, whose goal is to isolate the effect of individual hyperparameters, we use Multi-Layer Perceptrons (MLPs).
+Unless otherwise stated, the ablation baseline is an FP32 one-hidden-layer MLP with 256 hidden neurons and ReLU activation, and each ablation varies only the factor under study: precision, width, depth, activation, or sparsity.
 This choice is primarily driven by computational cost: our evaluation requires dense sweeps over corruption rates together with Monte Carlo fault injection (approximately 100 trials per point), and repeating the full study with larger CNN baselines across every ablation would be prohibitively expensive.
 The MLP setting is sufficient to expose the structural scaling trends of precision, width, depth, activation, and sparsity in a controlled and computationally tractable form.
-For the final Logic/LUT comparison, specifically against the Differentiable Weightless Network (DWN) \citep{bacellar2024dwn} under high-corruption settings, we additionally report results against the standard MLPerf Tiny CNN baselines to show that the same resilience trends observed in the controlled MLP study also appear in representative edge architectures.
+For the final Logic/LUT comparison, specifically against the Differentiable Weightless Network (DWN) \citep{dwn} under high-corruption settings, we additionally report results against the standard MLPerf Tiny CNN baselines to show that the same resilience trends observed in the controlled MLP study also appear in representative edge architectures.

 \textbf{Fault Injection Protocol:} We model faults as independent Bernoulli trials where each bit in the binary representation of the network parameters (weights, LUTs) flips with probability $p$.
 We evaluate a comprehensive spectrum of Bit Error Rates (BER), from "benign" hardware faults ($p \in [10^{-8}, 10^{-3}]$) to "catastrophic" failure modes ($p \in [0.01, 1.0]$).